BradleyCodeU/microbit/README.md

 Use for loops to adjust an LED from 0 (off) to 255 (full).

-Gradually fade the LEDs from 0 up to 255, then down to 0, then up to 255, then down to 0, then up to 255, etc
+Inside of the "on button A pressed" block, add a "for index in 0 to 4" loop.
+From the LED menu, click More and get a "plot x 0 y 0 brightness 255" block.
+Use the index variable to gradually fade the LED brightness from 0 up to 255.

 Include a "pause (ms) 100" block within the for loop to slow down the fade.
 Use a very small pause like 10.

+On button B pressed, gradually fade the brightness from 255 down to 0.

+On button A+B pressed...
+MAKE IT YOUR OWN.
+Maybe set a random LED to a random brightness?
+Maybe set all LEDs to either 255 or 0?

 ---